 She has broadcast & recorded extensively covering a wide range of repertoire including works by Bach, Barber, Berg, Britten, Crumb, Handel, Haydn, Mahler, Maxwell Davies, Macmillan, Mozart, Schubert & Schumann.

-She made her US debut in 2015 in a recital with Julius Drake at The Frick Collection in New York and in the 17/18 season will make her Carnegie Hall recital debut to include a commission by Huw Watkins.
+She made her US recital debut in 2015 with Julius Drake at The Frick Collection in New York and in the 17/18 season makes her Carnegie Hall recital debut to include a commission by Huw Watkins.
 She recently performed and recorded Mahler Symphony No.2 with the Minnesota Symphony under Osmo Vanska for BIS Records.